-Of all the various species, Berberis darwinii is hard to beat!
+Of all the various species, Berberis darwinii is one of my favourites.

-Fast and colourful; Ceanothus are justifiably popular evergreen flowering shrubs.
+Fast-growing and colourful; Ceanothus are justifiably a popular evergreen flowering shrubs.

-The common name is Californian Lilac, although they are nothing like a typical lilac tree.
+They are known by the common name, Californian Lilac.
+Although, they are nothing like a typical Lilac tree.

 On the downside, evergreen Ceanothus don't like being pruned so think carefully about the size before planting.
 If you must prune - do it as soon as the spring blooms fade and cut a little and often.